 Also, numbness of the forearm can develop against the background of osteochondrosis, disorders cerebral circulation, diseases of internal organs, stress, etc.

-Left hand numbness during pregnancy
+Numbness of the left hand during pregnancy

 • rotate the brushes alternately in one direction and the other.

-In most cases, little finger numbness is treated conservatively.
-However, for some diseases surgery is most effective, for example, in tunnel neuropathy.
-During the operation, the surgeon relieves pressure on the nerve, which helps restore normal blood circulation in the finger.
+In most cases, treatment of numbness of the little finger is conservative.
+However, in some diseases surgery is most effective, for example, for tunnel neuropathy.
+During surgery, the surgeon reduces pressure on the nerve, which helps restore normal blood circulation in the finger.

 1. Hypothermia